zbtolon/customer-portal/cpsetupfedid.md

 * Roles are created in the identity provider and assigned to the user.
 * Role and permission assignments are set up in {{site.data.keyword.BluSoftlayer}} infrastructure IMS by using {{site.data.keyword.BluSoftlayer}} infrastructure APIs.
 * Users authenticate with the identity provider and federate their credentials and role attributes.
-* {{site.data.keyword.BluSoftlayer}} infrastructure consumes the user credentials and role attributes.
-If the user’s identity provider assigned role matches a role in {{site.data.keyword.BluSoftlayer}} infrastructure, the user is granted the permissions for that role when logging in to {{site.data.keyword.BluSoftlayer}} infrastructure.
+* {{site.data.keyword.BluSoftlayer}} infrastructure verifies the user credentials and role attributes.
+If the roles that are assigned to users by their identity provider match the roles in {{site.data.keyword.BluSoftlayer}} infrastructure, users are granted permissions for those roles when they log in to {{site.data.keyword.BluSoftlayer}} infrastructure.
-* Users created in the identity provider are considered federated because they, and their roles, are authenticated through SAML 2.0.
+* When the identity provider creates users, they are considered federated because they, and their roles, are authenticated through SAML 2.0.

 ### Setting up a role for a user
+{: #cp_set-up-user-role}

 Use the following steps to set up a role for a user:

 1. Set up roles through {{site.data.keyword.BluSoftlayer}} infrastructure API.
 2. Set up roles in the identity provider.
-3. Ensure that roles defined in {{site.data.keyword.BluSoftlayer}} infrastructure and the identity provider have the same name.
+3. Ensure that the roles that are defined in {{site.data.keyword.BluSoftlayer}} infrastructure and the identity provider have the same name.

 ### Setting up a user
 {: #setupuser}